-- 13.1 percent of households in the state experienced times when they could not afford enough food between 2015 and 2017, on average.
+- 10.0 percent of households in the state experienced times when they could not afford enough food between 2015 and 2017, on average.
 Nationwide, 11.8 percent of all households and 30.8 percent of households with incomes below 185 percent of the federal poverty threshold were food insecure in 2017.
-(USDA Household Food Security in the US in 2017 report) - o In Arizona, which did expand Medicaid coverage, 10.1 percent of people remained uninsured in 2017, statistically unchanged from 2016, and down 7.1 percentage points from 2013.
+(USDA Household Food Security in the US in 2017 report) - In Wisconsin, which didn't expand Medicaid coverage but does cover adults up to 100 percent of the federal poverty level, 5.4 percent of people remained uninsured in 2017, statistically unchanged from 2016.
 In states that expanded Medicaid eligibility, the uninsured rate in 2017 was 6.5 percent, compared with 12.2 percent in states that did not expand Medicaid eligibility.
 (Tables 6 and A-5 of Health Insurance Coverage report) States that push people out of Medicaid by imposing harsh work reporting requirements will cause an increase in the number without health insurance.
-In Arizona, only 17.8 percent of working-age people with incomes between half the poverty line and just below the poverty line had employer-based insurance, while 53.9 percent had Medicaid coverage.
+In Wisconsin, only 26.0 percent of working-age people with incomes between half the poverty line and just below the poverty line had employer-based insurance, while 53.9 percent had Medicaid coverage.
 (Table B27016) - The Census Bureau's Supplemental Poverty Measure (SPM) is a more accurate measure of poverty and its changes over time than the official poverty rate noted above.
 This is because, unlike the official poverty rate, the SPM counts income sources such as federal tax credits and food and housing assistance as well as expenses like out-of-pocket medical costs.
 The SPM also makes geographic adjustments for differences in housing costs.
-Using a three-year average from 2015 to 2017, the SPM poverty rate for Arizona was 15.6 percent.
+Using a three-year average from 2015 to 2017, the SPM poverty rate for Wisconsin was 8.9 percent.
 In 2017, the national SPM poverty rate was 13.9 percent (Table A-5 of the Supplemental Poverty Measure report)